mwFrozenDEV/redm-gambify/README.md

 Create a Shortcut on your Desktop and optionally in the Start Menu with a custom made logo.
 (Main Menu -> 5)

+Using the settings inside the Editor might double or tripple your FPS.

+My FPS difference:

 ![fpsdif](https://github.com/user-attachments/assets/260dc698-cd52-421a-b6e9-2cb30fd568bd)